Wednesday, August 18, 2010

 Many grocery stores are now carrying Red Raspberry Leaf tea in their “natural” sections.
 Make sure that the box says Red Raspberry Leaf or Raspberry Leaf.
 You want the word “Leaf” if not you are probably just getting the Raspberry flavored tea, which tastes better but will not do anything.
 While buying from a local store is convenient it will cost you more, especially since you will be drinking a ton of this tea!
 So I recommend buying it online through Amazon or vitacost.com for the best price, especially if you buy it in bulk.

 Loose Leaf is by far the best way to buy tea.
 It is also the cheapest way.
 Loose Leaf you buy by the pound.
 1 pound of leaves will make 100-200 cups of tea!
 I just bought 2 lbs (400 cups) for only $25 including shipping.
 There’s no way you’d get anywhere near 400 cups for that price if you were buying pre-bagged.
-I prefer to buy my loose leaf tea from Mountain Rose Herbs.
+I prefer to buy my loose leaf tea from Mountain Rose Herbs or Amazon.

 This really just turns Red Raspberry Leaf into your “vitamin”.
 Buy a bottle of pills from a natural store or online and take as directed.